Maritime Connectivity Platform

 NEWS

-The maritime industry witnessed a groundbreaking event as the MCP Consortium demonstrated the latest advancements in Maritime Messaging Service (MMS) technology.
-During the session of the IALA DTEC 2, MMS demonstration highlighted the system’s enhanced security and efficiency in maritime connectivity.
+During the session of the IALA DTEC 3, the MMS demonstration underscored the system’s advancements in security and efficiency in maritime connectivity.

 The MCP